Danube Schema Registry Architecture

 The flow:

-- Producer retrieves schema ID from registry (cached locally)
+- Retrieves schema ID from registry (cached locally)

 - Serializes message according to schema (validation happens client-side)